oxidaan/zqloader/README.md

 Building
 ---

-You can use the file `zqloader.sln` with `zqloader.vcproj` to build the zqloader executable with Visual studio 2022 in Windows.
+You can use the file `zqloader.sln` with `zqloader.vcproj` to build the ZQloader executable with Visual studio 2022 in Windows.
 Or - at Linux - use the `CMakeList.txt` file to build it with cmake eg:
 ```
 mkdir build
 cd build